 There are several former synagogue buildings in the city.
 These include the once-magnificent Tempel synagogue, now a movie house, the Kino Theater Chernivtsi.
 The map and list of Jewish sites in Chernivtsi prepared by Chabad gives their addresses and current use, as do the listings for Chernivtsi on the Historic Synagogues of europe web site.

 Built in the late 19th century, in honor of the Mordko and Taub Korn family.
 Used after WW2 to house an electric transformer; refurbished as the Chabad Jewish cultural and religious center, which opened in 2011, and is now called the Israel and Zelda Mayberg Synagogue.

 One-time center of Galician oil industry.
-There are two synagogue buildings and a Jewish cemetery, as well several synagogues and prayer houses that have been converted for other use and other formerly Jewish buildings.
+There are two stand-alone synagogue buildings and a Jewish cemetery, as well several synagogues and prayer houses that have been converted for other use and other formerly Jewish buildings.